aashikauppala/lab8/README.md

 To connect the HC-05 module to our app, we accessed Dr. Jarro's GitHub repository, "BAE-305-Lab-Template," and used the "RobotSerialRC_BLU_Complete.ino" code.
 All the code provided in Part 3 of the Methods section was retrieved from this repository.

-First, insert the following code below before the setup function.
+First, we inserted the following code below before the setup function.

 ```c++
 #include <SoftwareSerial.h>